sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

 ### Task 9: Create Azure Database Migration Service

->Note: If you plan to complete an Oracle to PostgreSQL migration, skip this task, and complete Task 10 instead.
+>**Note**: If you plan to complete an Oracle to PostgreSQL migration, skip this task, and complete Task 10 instead.

 In this task, you will provision an instance of the Azure Database Migration Service (DMS).